 Looking at the cards that found their way to the top of the box led me to think that whoever selected these 100 books was interested in more than just the design of the covers.
 I think there’s something for every reader in this box; classic and not-so-classic novels, philosophy, anthologies of poetry, plays, social commentaries and self-help books.
 There’s even a practical guide to raising poultry.

 I’m going to try to say something interesting about each postcard in less then 500 words but my posts are not book reviews.
-I think I’ve read about a fifth of the titles at some point in my life, and I’ve managed to track down just three in their original Postcards from Penguin editions.
-Those three soft, brown-edged paperbacks have pride of place on my shelves.
+I think I’ve read about a fifth of the titles at some point in my life, and I’ve managed to track down just four in their original Postcards from Penguin editions.
+Those soft, brown-edged paperbacks have pride of place on my shelves.

 The Perfect Library is located – in my mind, of course – in the sitting room of a small hotel in the Welsh mountains.
-Or maybe its one of those civilized Youth Hostels where they have a well stocked bar.
+Or maybe it’s one of those civilized Youth Hostels where they have a well stocked bar.
 I’ve been walking in the hills with friends.
 It’s been a glorious day but now it’s raining.
 Midnight has passed and everyone else has gone to bed.
 I’m still too exhilarated by the walk and the conversation to be sleepy.
 The Perfect Library is beside the fire, nestling on rickety wooden shelves behind an old stuffed armchair; a little dusty and – like me – slightly foxed.

 There’s enough light to read, a glass of wine left in the bottle and a few more logs for the fire.
 I pick a title at random, and settle down to read…